AI voice bots are getting law firms sued. There’s a better way.

 Instead of targeting “Adults 25-54” and hoping 0.3% might need a lawyer, behavioral audience intelligence identifies households where qualifying events actually occurred.

 No cold calls to strangers.
 No consent problems.
-You’re reaching people who may actually need legal services.
+You reach people who may actually need legal services.

-Enterprise data partnerships operate under HIPAA compliance frameworks, providing appropriate privacy protections with precise targeting capabilities.
+Enterprise data partnerships operate under HIPAA compliance frameworks, providing strong privacy protections with precise targeting capabilities.

 CTV Replaces Cold Calling

-Connected TV eliminates outbound calling entirely while reaching prospects on the largest screen in every home.
+Connected TV removes outbound calling entirely while reaching prospects on the largest screen in every home.

 95.92% completion rates.
 Non-skippable premium placements.
 Your message reaches the audience without invasive contact methods that trigger TCPA.

 The methodology: CTV → Social → Search.
 Build awareness and trust before prospects start searching.
-When they do search, they’re looking for you, not “personal injury lawyer near me.”
+When they do, they’re looking for you, not “personal injury lawyer near me.”

 The Results